Eugene Brave Rock: Biography

 Brave Rock grew up on the Kainai Nation reserve in Alberta and attended the Plains Indian Cultural Survival School in Calgary, where he landed his first role in a play.
 He was later trained as a stuntman, and performed for the Buffalo Bill's Wild West Show in Disneyland Paris.
 Upon his return to Calgary, Brave Rock worked on several television productions as a stuntman and actor, taking on minor roles in Bury My Heart at Wounded Knee, Heartland, Blackstone, Klondike and Hell on Wheels.
 When The Revenant began filming in Alberta, Brave Rock and his brother were recruited to train native stuntmen; it was during this time he was contacted by the producers of Wonder Woman, who invited him to audition for a role.
 Though Brave Rock was not confident of his audition, he was cast in the film a month later.

-Brave Rock was honored with a "ceremonial headdress" / war bonnet by Blood Tribe on June 8, 2017, at a ceremony held at the Tatsikiisaapo'p Middle School— a rare, and highest honour given in First Nations culture.
+Brave Rock was honored with a "ceremonial headdress"/war bonnet by the Blood Tribe on June 8, 2017, at a ceremony held at the Tatsikiisaapo'p Middle School, a rare, and highest honour given in First Nations culture.